-THER 2050L: Advanced Rehabilitation Techniques for Complex Patient Conditions and Laboratory: 4 credits student's previously learned theories and skills to the treatment of acute and complex patients with conditions such as brain injury, amputation, burn trauma, cardiovascular disease, rheumatic disease, cancer, etc. In addition, students will learn to apply specialized treatment procedures such as prosthetics and orthotic management, wound and scar management, neurodevelopmental techniques, cardiac rehabilitation and palliative care.
-Students will also learn to adapt patient education techniques to meet the needs of the patients with cognitive impairment other psychosocial and complications.
+THER 2050L: Advanced Rehabilitation Techniques for Complex Patient Conditions and Laboratory: 4 credits

+This course is designed to integrate and apply the student's previously learned theories and skills to the treatment of acute and complex patients with conditions such as brain injury, stroke, amputation, burn trauma, cardiovascular disease, rheumatic disease, cancer, etc. In addition, students will learn to apply specialized treatment procedures such as prosthetics and orthotic management, wound and scar management, neurodevelopmental techniques, cardiac rehabilitation and palliative care.
+Students will also learn to adapt patient education techniques to meet the needs of the patients with cognitive psychosocial other impairment and complications.
 (Co-requisites: THER 1060L, THER 2011L) (Pre-requisites: BIOL 2010, BIOL 2020, THER 1011L, THER 1041L, THER 1040L, THER 1050L, THER 2040, PSYC 2510)